mingmingsal/odin-recipes/README.md

-This is the a project to try out the Odin Project.
+This is the a website containing recipes for different food.